afourmy/pyGISS/README.md

 # Introduction

 A Geographic Information System (GIS) software is a software designed to import, analyze and visualize geographic data.
-PyGISS is a lightweight GIS software implemented both in tkinter and pyQT.
+PyGISS is a lightweight GIS software implemented both in tkinter and pyQt.
 Users can display maps using any type of projection and create objects either by importing an Excel file containing GPS coordinates, or with a Drag & Drop system.

 ![pyGISS demo](https://github.com/afourmy/PyGISS/blob/master/readme/pyGISS.gif)